Three-Legged Milking Stool

 You will need the following tools for this class:

-John is a master woodworker who specializes in working with traditional hand tools and utilizing traditional building techniques.
+John is a woodworker who specializes in working with traditional hand tools and utilizing traditional building techniques.
 His students consistently comment that this approach permeates every class he teaches.
 John has recently concentrated his efforts on traditional early American methods of woodworking, including spring-pole lathe turning, the construction of snowshoes, and hand-crafting Windsor chairs & stools.
 John's training includes work with the Rockport Apprentice Shop in Maine, Strong's Canoe Yard in Vermont, and the Windsor Institute in New Hampshire.

 More about John Beltman